fjwright/Run-REDUCE/BUILD.md

 Note that this project uses [modular Java](https://www.oracle.com/uk/corporate/features/understanding-java-9-modules.html), primarily in order to minimize the size of pre-build release files.
+See also the [JavaFX website](https://openjfx.io/) for useful guidance on building projects using JavaFX.

 Building and Running using IntelliJ IDEA
 ----------------------------------------